Immac/touhou-spirit-clash-docs/index.md

 - Touhou Spirit Clash is in development, everything in the game is subject to change.

 - At this moment, the [Card Maker](https://immac.itch.io/touhou-tcg-maker) is in development, you can visit the [devlogs on itch.io](https://immac.itch.io/touhou-tcg-maker) for more updates.

+- For some early examples please visit [Pre Alpha](/pre-alpha-cards.md).

 - The Game itself is intended as a physical card game.
 If there is interest for it I will be also making packages for simulators.